grajawat-stack/kb/eks_deletion_manual_steps.md

 ## 📌 Steps Summary

-1. Rancher, Vault, and NSK profile setup
+1. Rancher, Vault, and NSK profile setup.
-2. PVC / LoadBalancer service deletion (eks-default clusters)
+2. PVC and LoadBalancer service deletion.
-3. PVC / LoadBalancer / NodePools / NodeClaims deletion (Karpenter clusters)
+3. Additional step for Karpenter clusters NodePools and NodeClaims deletion.
-4. Run Terraform `plan` to identify known issues
+5. Run Terraform `plan` to identify known issues.
+6. Known issues/errors correction and re-verify with plan.
-5. Run Terraform `destroy` to delete the cluster
+7. Run Terraform `destroy` to delete the cluster.

 ---